Tourlina

 10. Sao Jorge Castle

-The medieval castle is set high on the hillside overlooking Lisbon, and provides panoramic views over the old Alfama district.
+Sao Jorge Castle: The medieval castle is set high on the hillside overlooking Lisbon, and provides panoramic views over the old Alfama district.
 The maze of uncountable terracotta rooftops stretching as far as the eye can see makes it difficult to point out specific landmarks, but it is this aspect of Lisbon’s skyline that makes the city so enchanting – there isn’t a glass skyscraper or modern architectural eyesore in sight.
 Admire the imposing beauty of the castle structure, explore the different levels, turrets and interior gardens, and relax in the shade of the enormous mature trees.
+Find your Lisbon travel dating buddy with the Tourlina app.

 Sao Jorge Castle in Lisbon, Portugal - e X p o s e/Shutterstock